aimeertaylor/Pv3Rs/README.md

 recommend using only enrolment episodes to estimate population-level allele frequencies, and ideally enrolment episodes from study participants selected at random, not only study participants who experience recurrence.
-That said, if most recurrences are either reinfections or relapses, both of which are draws from the mosquito population (albeit a delayed draw in the case of a relapse), assuming there is no systematic within-patient selection (as might occur when infections encounter lingering drug pressure), estimates based on all episodes should be unbiased and more precise than those based on enrolment episodes only.
+That said, if there is strong prior reason to believe most recurrences are either reinfections or relapses, both of which are draws from the mosquito population (albeit a delayed draw in the case of a relapse), assuming there is no systematic within-patient selection (as might occur when infections encounter lingering drug pressure), estimates based on all episodes should be unbiased and more precise than those based on enrolment episodes only.

 ### Read-count data: